elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-significance-of-the-prefix-deca-in-the-metric-system.md

 url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
 score: -1.0
 related_article1:
-    id: 165405
+    id: 165394
-    title: >-
-        In which situations should the decimal point be moved to the left during unit conversion?
+    title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
     subject: Mathematics
-    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
+    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
 related_article2:
-    id: 165405
+    id: 165396
-    title: >-
-        In which situations should the decimal point be moved to the left during unit conversion?
+    title: How does the prefix 'hecto' compare to the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
+    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
 related_article3:
     id: 165408
-    title: >-
-        What is the practical application of drawing a number line in metric conversions?
+    title: What is the practical application of drawing a number line in metric conversions?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
 related_article4:
-    id: 165394
+    id: 165412
-    title: >-
-        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: How do you convert liters to milliliters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/how-do-you-convert-liters-to-milliliters
 related_article5:
-    id: 165408
+    id: 165398
-    title: >-
-        What is the practical application of drawing a number line in metric conversions?
+    title: How does the prefix 'deci' relate to the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
+    url: /learn/mathematics/questions/how-does-the-prefix-deci-relate-to-the-central-unit-in-the-metric-system
 ---

 &nbsp;